jhkasu/DataScienceProjects/README.md

 ### Author

-Jooho Kim – Data Science @ ASU
+Jooho Kim – Computer Science @ ASU
 This project is part of my data science portfolio, and is used for interview demonstration purposes.